-- the common places that unites us as a group: answering the question, “why the fac?”
+- the common places that unite us as a group: answering the question, why the FAC?

 - the values and principles that are at the heart of our existence and motivate action

 - the things we want to avoid (unpleasant and/or unproductive behaviors that do not reflect our values but are not red lines)

 - red lines (behaviours we do not tolerate)

 We started by individually reflecting on these four categories; we each wrote words or phrases on post-it notes.
 Then we came to consensus on the following code of contact.

 COMMON PLACES (WHY?)